Mass protests erupt across Poland over plan to punish judges

 The Supreme Court said those provisions represent a “continuation of the lawlessness of the 1980s,” a time when Poland was ruled by a repressive communist regime.

-Although Law and Justice over the last four years took control of the Constitutional Tribunal, the public prosecution system and a body that appoints judges, the EU court blocked key measures that would have given it control of the Supreme Court.
+Law and Justice over the last four years took control of the Constitutional Tribunal, the public prosecution system and a body that appoints judges.
+However, the EU court blocked key measures that would have given it control of the Supreme Court.

 Meanwhile, many Polish judges have continued to assert their independence, issuing judgments that in some cases have gone against the interests of the ruling authorities.
 For instance, journalists accused by the party of defamation for critical remarks and investigations have won cases.
 So have several people who have sued the government for the country’s dangerously high smog levels.